Dasharo/docs/docs/osf-trivia-list/dasharo.md

   have long way to upstream, we maintain those patches and make them work before those will go upstream, if ever, we are committed to maintain platforms which are moved to branch in coreboot.
+* Firmware update - we are registered [consultants for fwupd/LVFS][lvfs] and enable customers and community platforms, so they can get seamless firmware update in Linux.

+### Dasharo Support Package

+* Support - Dasharo Team is paid to provide support in community through [Dasharo Matrix Space][dasharo-matrix], of course we want to introduce some commercial products related to support to make business feasible, but some level of support always would be available to community.

+### Dasharo Transparent Validation

 * We provide transparent validation results - coreboot in itself provide no guarantees around release quality and do not provide binary distribution (for reference please check [coreboot project scope][coreboot-scope], we provide those in scope of validation we perform.

-* We provide seamless deployment - our documentation provide information about initial deployment, updates and recovery procedures.
-We working on a product called [Dasharo Tools Suite OS][dtsos], which will largely improve firmware deployment, hardware compatibility reporting and  binary blobs transmission wherever it is necessary, as well as recovery.
-* Firmware update - we are registered [consultants for fwupd/LVFS][lvfs] and enable customers and community platforms, so they can get seamless firmware update in Linux.
-* Support - Dasharo team is paid to provide support in community through [Dasharo Matrix Space][dasharo-matrix], of course we want to introduce some commercial products related to support to make business feasible, but some level of support always would be available to community.
+### Dasharo Trustworthiness for All

 * We provide ready to use binaries with GPG based signing scheme that improve verification where firmware coming from.